incentivebeats/pso_pc-linux/resources/README.md

 [Available at ragol.org](https://ragol.org/pc-downloads).
 Adjusts offline drop rates so items can be realistically found.

-The mod ships six files — you only need two, as the others are byte-for-byte identical to originals:
+The mod ships six files- you only need two, as the others are byte-for-byte identical to originals:

 - `ItemPT.afs`
 - `ItemRT.afs`